 Not anymore!
 Pioneer log cabins often had very small windows (glass had to be transported many miles in wagons or on pack animals) and large windows were not always desirable when the single pane glass could result in heat loss.

-A log home can be passed down through generations and will easily last several hundred years with a good roof and basic maintenance of the log finish.
+A log home will easily last several hundred years with a good roof and basic maintenance of the log finish.